MaxIsayev/Max_Python_Final_Project/README.md

             * \/ add new line,
             * \/ alignment center for files
             * \/ change \/text, \/links, \/headings and \/tables color
         * \/Background image for base.html
-        * All Translations